Pollenware/c2fo-shell/README.md

 # LOG

-A simple logging facility allows the ocap-shell user to write her data to disk at any time:
+A simple logging facility allows the c2fo-shell user to write her data to disk at any time:

 ## PRINT